L21s/keycloak-eid-identity-provider/README.md

 Therefore, the developer mode must be activated as described [here](https://www.ausweisapp.bund.de/ausweisapp2/help/1.20/en/Windows/settings-developer.html#aktivieren-des-entwicklermodus).
 Afterward, go to Settings -> Developer options and activate the internal card simulator.
 Now, everything is set to go to `https://localhost:8443`, log out of the admin console, and click `eid` to start the authentication process.
 As a result, you are logged in with the test user *erika mustermann*.
+Please note: You probaly won't see anything here in the first place, because Erika Mustermann is no Keycloak Admin and you are trying to log in to the admin console.
+You can use any frontend of your choice to test it or make erika_mustermann an Keycloak Admin (login via the `admin` user).

 ### Setup without Docker
 Follow these steps to run Keycloak including the eID identity provider without Docker: